-Only use the lashing points indicated (over wheel/tyre tie-downs), to secure the vehicle to the transporter or trailer.
+Only use over-wheel/tyre tie-downs over the front wheels, to secure the vehicle to the transporter or trailer.
 Use of any other position (e.g. lower control arms, towing eyes) may result in damage to the vehicle.

-If the vehicle has defective transmission, to prevent further damage, it must be towed with the rear wheels clear of the ground.
+The vehicle must be towed with the rear wheels clear of the ground, to prevent damage to the transmission.

-When the vehicle is transported, the parking brake must be applied, the wheels chocked and the gear selector lever moved to position N or D (but never to P).
+When the vehicle is transported, the parking brake must be applied, the wheels chocked and the Emergency Park Release (EPR) operated.
+EPR ensures that the transmission remains in N and does not automatically select P.